johngoddard/Speechify/docs/redux-structure.md

 * `removeTrack`
   0. invoked from an API callback
-  0. the `TracksReducer` removes `tracks[id]` from the application's state.
+  0. the `TrackReducer` removes `tracks[id]` from the application's state.
-  0. the `CurrentPlaylistsReducer` removes the track from any of the current playlists as needed
+  0. the `PlaylistReducer` removes the track from any of the current playlists as needed

-## Current Playlist Cycles
+## Playlist Cycles

 The following actions are used for fetching and updating a user's current playlists (displayed in the sidebar), fetching the all playlists for browsing, fetching a single playlist for playlist details, and following/unfollowing another user's playlists.

 These actions could update the following components:
 - PlaylistsIndex